aweymo-ui/thesis/content/2_presentation.md

 <br>

 Roland Marchand’s, Advertising the American Dream and Creating the Corporate Soul also inform the way I will avoid speculating on how commercial imagery was received by consumers by remaining producer focused and backing up historical arguments with a diverse pool of multidisciplinary quantitative data.
 In both texts, Marchand contrasts commercial imagery against broader social and economic forces to tease out cultural and psychological findings and being mindful to not reach for a one to one cause and effect between advertising and social reaction to those images.
 Employing this approach, I am also mindful to avoid speculation and projection inherent to studying visual resources by focusing on the producer’s output and corporate legacy rather than the consumer’s hypothetical reaction to these materials.

+Additionally, Pamela Walker Laird’s Advertising Progress and Daniel Robert’s Courteous Capitalism have been instrumental to my understanding the advent of the public relations industry, its origins in avoiding government regulation and deflecting criticism from the consuming public.
+M.M.
+Manring’s Slave in a Box, Bonnie Christensen’s Red Lodge and the Mythic West and Jennifer M. Black’s Branding Trust have been guiding works in how historians can make new connections by examining contemporaneous trends in commercial imagery, cultural anxieties and advancements in the printing and packaging technology of these materials.

 <br>
 <div class="symbol-container">